IBM-Bluemix-Docs/mass-data-migration/manage-request.md

 ## Tracking your order
 {: #track-order}

-After you request a storage device, you can track the progress of your order by using the [{{site.data.keyword.mdms_short}} request details page](https://control.softlayer.com/storage/mdms){: external} that is available from the {{site.data.keyword.cloud_notm}} infrastructure portal.
+After you request a storage device, you can track the progress of your order by using the [{{site.data.keyword.mdms_short}} request details page](https://control.softlayer.com/storage/mdms){: external} that is available from the {{site.data.keyword.slportal}}.

 The following table shows how the order status changes as {{site.data.keyword.mdms_short}} processes the request.